CCI-Bonn/HD-GLIO-XNAT/README.md

 The main contributions to this project have been made by the project owners / contributors to nnUnet, HD-BET, HD-GLIO and HD-GLIO-AUTO, in particular Fabian Isensee and Jens Petersen as parts of the Division of Medical Image Computing, German Cancer Research Center DKFZ, Heidelberg, Germany.
 See https://github.com/MIC-DKFZ/nnUNet, https://github.com/NeuroAI-HD/HD-GLIO-AUTO, https://github.com/NeuroAI-HD/HD-GLIO, https://github.com/NeuroAI-HD/HD-BET.
 The python scripts in this repository in particular have been authored by Jens Petersen, see authorship information in the respective python files.
-The repository has been updated and reviewed for publication by Hagen Meredig, Neuroradiology Department, University Clinic Heidelberg, Heidelberg, Germany as well as the previously mentioned contributors.
+The repository has been updated and reviewed for publication by Hagen Meredig, Department of Neuroradiology, Heidelberg University Hospital, Heidelberg, Germany as well as the previously mentioned contributors.

 ## License
 This software is released under the Apache License Version 2.0, January 2004 (see LICENSE file in the root directory).